Complete Treatment Guide

 All-on-6 Dental Implants: The Complete UK Patient Guide

-Everything you need to know before deciding on All-on-6 — from what the procedure involves to who is a suitable candidate, recovery expectations, and the difference between having treatment in the UK or abroad.
+Everything you need to know before deciding on All-on-6 — what the procedure involves, who is a suitable candidate, recovery expectations, how All-on-6 differs from "3-on-6", and the difference between having treatment in the UK or abroad.

 The Procedure Explained